aaugustin/django-c10k-demo/README.rst

 * In a browser, go to http://localhost:8000/

-``gameoflife`` shouldn't display anything. ``runserver`` should display an increasing number of workers connected, and then and increasing number of workers subscribed.
+``gameoflife`` shouldn't display anything. ``runserver`` should display an increasing number of workers connected and then an increasing number of workers subscribed.

 The page in the browser registers to receive updates from all clients, and